Undergraduate BA (Hons)

 Be a part of a creative, supportive community

 All of our English and Film, TV and Radio courses are delivered by the Salford School of Arts, Media, and Creative Technology.
-Our focus is to ensure that you have the skills you need to pursue your intellectual and career interests, and we encourage our students, past and present, to collaborate with each other and to achieve great things.
+We are a creative community with a focus on creating a collaborative environment where you can thrive and gain the skills needed to pursue your dreams.

 Explore our english facilities